MileHacker Logo

 Bulgarian cuisine represents a flavorful blend of Balkan, Ottoman, Slavic, and Greek influences, reflecting Bulgaria's historical position.

-The food emphasizes fresh, seasonal ingredients, slow-cooking methods, and a robust reliance on dairy products like Bulgarian yogurt and pale brine cheese.
+The food emphasizes fresh, seasonal ingredients, slow-cooking methods, and a strong reliance on items made from milk like Bulgarian yogurt and pale brine cheese.

 Ingredients & Flavors